We don’t have a summary available yet.

 Pregnant Workers Fairness Act

-The Equal Employment Opportunity Commission must provide examples of reasonable accommodations that shall be provided to affected job applicants or employees unless the employer can demonstrate that doing so would impose an undue hardship.
+The Equal Employment Opportunity Commission must provide examples of reasonable accommodations that shall be provided to affected employees unless the employer can demonstrate that doing so would impose an undue hardship.

 The bill prohibits state immunity under the Eleventh Amendment to the Constitution from an action for a violation of this bill.